compusciencing/compusciencing.github.io/_posts/2019-12-12-report-ogp-engine-development.md

 `Construction`
 ![Construction](/assets/2019-12-12-report-ogp-engine-development/construction.jpg)

-This mechanic is not limited to static structures, as it is possible to combine objects into one composite "tool" that can be carried.
-The simulation of tool interactions is covered later in this report.
+We do not limit this mechanic to static structures, as it is possible to combine objects into one composite "tool" that can be carried.
+I cover later the simulation of tool interactions in this report.

 ## Plant Simulation